Cell cycle: General mechanism of cyclin-CDK interaction

 Upon receiving a pro-mitotic extracellular signal, G1 cyclin-CDK complexes become active to prepare the cell for S phase, promoting the expression of transcription factors that in turn promote the expression of S cyclins and of enzymes required for DNA replication.
 The G1 cyclin-CDK complexes also promote the degradation of molecules that function as S phase inhibitors by targeting them for ubiquitination.
 Once a protein has been ubiquitinated, it is targeted for proteolytic degradation by the proteasome.
-However, results from a recent study of E2F transcriptional dynamics at the single-cell level argue that the role of G1 cyclin-CDK activities, in particular cyclin D-CDK4/6, is to tune the timing rather than the commitment of cell cycle entry.
+Results from a study of E2F transcriptional dynamics at the single-cell level argue that the role of G1 cyclin-CDK activities, in particular cyclin D-CDK4/6, is to tune the timing rather than the commitment of cell cycle entry.

 Active S cyclin-CDK complexes phosphorylate proteins that make up the pre-replication complexes assembled during G1 phase on DNA replication origins.
 The phosphorylation serves two purposes: to activate each already-assembled pre-replication complex, and to prevent new complexes from forming.
 This ensures that every portion of the cell's genome will be replicated once and only once.
 The reason for prevention of gaps in replication is fairly clear, because daughter cells that are missing all or part of crucial genes will die.
 However, for reasons related to gene copy number effects, possession of extra copies of certain genes is also deleterious to the daughter cells.

 Mitotic cyclin-CDK complexes, which are synthesized but inactivated during S and G2 phases, promote the initiation of mitosis by stimulating downstream proteins involved in chromosome condensation and mitotic spindle assembly.
 A critical complex activated during this process is a ubiquitin ligase known as the anaphase-promoting complex (APC), which promotes degradation of structural proteins associated with the chromosomal kinetochore.
 APC also targets the mitotic cyclins for degradation, ensuring that telophase and cytokinesis can proceed.